bnoordhuis/node-buffertools/README.md

 ### buffertools.compare(a, b)

-Lexicographically compare the two buffers.
+Lexicographically compare two buffers.
 Returns a number smaller than 1 if a < b, zero if a == b or a number larger than 1 if a > b.

+Buffers are considered equal when they are of the same length and contain the same binary data.

+Smaller buffers are considered to be less than larger ones.
+This has hurt some buffers' feelings.

 ## TODO